Polkas/pacs/README.md

 `pac_deps` for an extremely fast retrieving of package dependencies, packages versions might come from installed ones or from DESCRIPTION files (required minimum).
+The default setup is to show dependencies recursively, `recursive = TRUE`.

 ```r
 # Providing more than tools::package_dependencies and packrat:::recursivePackageVersion